AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Technologies such as platooning support drivers’ health and safety while reducing carbon emissions and fuel usage of vehicles.

-Major companies like Tesla, Google, and Mercedes-Benz are investing heavily in the concept of autonomous vehicles; it is only a matter of time before autonomous trucks are seen on roads around the world.
-However, according to BCG estimations, only around 10% of light trucks will drive autonomously by 2030.6
+Major companies, such as Tesla, Google, and Mercedes-Benz, are investing heavily in the concept of autonomous vehicles.
+However, according to BCG estimates, only around 10% of light trucks are expected to drive autonomously by 2030.4

 Real-life example